 In addition, case managers help families plan for the future including post graduate options such as day programs, residential services, guardianship, supported employment (if applicable).
 Quarterly educational seminarsand parent support groups round out our comprehensive program.

-The Comprehensive School-based Case Management Program (CSCM) offers FREE case management for families of children and young adults with I/DD who are not currently receiving Medicaid , ages 3 -21 years of age.
+The Community Services Case Management Program (CSCM) offers FREE case management for families of children and young adults with I/DD who are not currently receiving Medicaid , ages 3 -21 years of age.
 Our experienced case managers assist those families to connect to community programs, funding sources, medical coverage, medical providers, medical equipment and supplies vendors, therapies, respite care, and food and utility assistance programs.
 Most importantly, our case managers help those families plan for the future of their loved ones by educating them about post graduation options such as day programs, residential services, vocational/post-secondary educational opportunities, and guardianship.
 The CSCM program has access to many knowledgeable speakers in the community who are featured in the educational seminars we provide to families and professionals throughout the year here at the Arc.
 They provide in-depth information for those families to assist with this very important transition planning.
 Ultimately, our case managers assist families in navigating the large network of service providers in Bexar and surrounding counties and empower those families to become educated advocates for their children.
 Note: if a child does have Medicaid, our case managers will refer them to the Children and Pregnant Women Case Management Program (CPW) to receive case management assistance.

 The Community Living Assistance and Support Services (CLASS) program.
 CLASS is a Medicaid waiver program through the Department of Aging and Disability Services (DADS) for individuals of all ages with a variety of medical and developmental diagnoses.
 For those individuals on CLASS who have selected The Arc as their case management provider, our CLASS case managers assist with accessing services and supports available through CLASS.
 They also assist in connecting to other services available in the community to meet the numerous and varied needs CLASS participants may have.
 Some of those services may include assistance with activities of daily living (attendant care), specialized therapies, minor home modifications, respite services, and adaptive aids.
 Our CLASS case managers collaborate with various state and local agencies as well as home health agencies to advocate for those services necessary for CLASS participants to maintain their independence in the community.